raspberry-soft/raspberry-soft.github.io/README.md

 ## Scene Title / Organization

 For easy script navigation for us and the readers, each scene must begin with a title and a short description of what is about.
-That should be placed at the very top of the scene as a comment (using `#`), like this:
+It should be placed at the very top of the scene as a comment (using `#`), like this:

 ```renpy
 # Title (Use Title Case)